 Average Revenue Per User

-Average Revenue Per User or simple ARPU is a metric that shows an average amount of monthly revenue that is received by your business from every user.
+Average Revenue Per User, or simple ARPU, is a metric that shows the average amount of monthly revenue that is received by your business from every user.
 You can calculate your average revenue per user by dividing total revenue by the total number of your customers.

 Customer Acquisition Cost

-Customer Acquisition Cost, or CAC, is the matric that shows the cost of each customer that purchased your product.
-This metric can be calculated by the dividing of the total expenses needed to get a potential customer divided into the number of the new customers acquired.
+Customer Acquisition Cost, or CAC, is the metric that shows the cost of each customer that purchased your product.
+This metric can be calculated by dividing the total expenses needed to get a potential customer divided into the number of new customers acquired.

 The operational efficiency metric is a ratio between your business’s output and input needed to run a business.
 Such inputs are usually considered to be costs, employees and time spent working on the product.

 Customer retention is a metric that shows the business’s ability to hold the customer’s attention for a specified period of time.
 High customer retention indicates that your potential buyers tend to return to your website and buy more than once.